-A customer might tell 10 of their friends when they have received exceptional customer service.
-However, if this same customer has a negative experience, they will go out of their way to tell 20 people.
-This is why it is incredibly important for a customer support team to develop consistency in their service.
-A customer needs to have confidence in the fact that any team member can help resolve their issue, no matter when or where that request is sent.
+Customers might tell 10 of their friends when they have received exceptional customer service.
+However, if this same customer has negative feedback, they will go out of their way to tell 20 people.
+This is why a customer support team needs to develop consistency in their service.
+A customer must be confident that any team member can help resolve their issue, no matter when or where that request is sent.

-Zight (formerly CloudApp) allows an entire team to raise their standards and offer higher value across the board.
-A customer support team that is powered by Zight (formerly CloudApp) can create “Collections” of employee solutions to share with the entire organization.
-If an employee creates a video tutorial to help with the customer onboarding process, this video can then be instantly shared with any other customer who has similar issues.
+Zight allows an entire team to raise their standards and offer higher value.
+A customer support team that Zight powers can create “Collections” of employee solutions to share with the entire organization.
+If an employee creates a video tutorial to help with the customer onboarding process, this video can be instantly shared with any other customer with similar issues.

 Sending a half-hearted email is no longer an acceptable response to a customer issue.
-Elevate your support with a collection of comprehensive HD videos, personalized webcam responses, short GIFs and more.
+Elevate your support with comprehensive HD videos, personalized webcam responses, short GIFs, and more.

 3. Provide Memorable & Unique Support

-When you reach out to a company with an issue, what’s your expectation?
+What’s your expectation when contacting a company with an issue?
 99% of support responses will be an email that contains the required information.
-A response like this is vulnerable to misinterpretation, takes longer to implement and is unmemorable.
+A response like this is vulnerable to misinterpretation, takes longer to implement, and is unmemorable.

-Zight (formerly CloudApp) offers a chance to break the mediocrity and bring your customers a unique experience that goes above and beyond.
-An animated GIF and an email might both solve the issue at hand but the GIF is a non-traditional response.
+Zight offers a chance to break the mediocrity and bring your customers a unique experience that goes above and beyond.
+An animated GIF and an email might solve the issue, but the GIF is a non-traditional response.
 A simple 10-second video screen capture shows that your company is innovative and knows how to leverage the power of tech.
-A message with multiple paragraphs to read through is more of a chore than anything else.
+A message with multiple paragraphs is more of a chore than anything else.

-Breaking the silence and standing out is more important than ever.
-From the moment your customer wakes up, they are bombarded with text messages, emails and news updates.
+Breaking the silence and standing out is more important to a customer journey than ever.
+When your customer wakes up, they are bombarded with text messages, emails, and news updates.
 The average employee receives over 80 emails every single day.
 Don’t allow yourself to become just another email in an inbox.
-If you want to really satisfy your customers, you need to reach out and grab their attention visually.
+To satisfy your customers, you must grab their attention visually.

-Zight (formerly CloudApp) even gives you the ability to add emojis to your content.
+Zight even gives you the ability to add emojis to your content.
 If a customer is having a rough day, it is your job to bring a smile to their face.

 4. No More Back and Forth

-Instead of engaging in a series of back and forth emails where bits of information are traded, use Zight (formerly CloudApp) to implement the following strategies:
+Instead of engaging in a series of back-and-forth emails where bits of information are traded, use Zight to implement the following strategies:

 - Cut to the chase